 When to see a doctor:

-See a doctor when the right mid-back pain is associated with:
+See a doctor when the right mid-back pain is associated with the following:

 - Prolonged undiagnosed pain.

-- The pain has started after trauma or injury.
+- The pain started after trauma or injury.

 - Extreme or intolerable pain.